 Try placing a heating pad at the small of your back to soothe the soreness.
 To make your own heating pad, fill a cotton tube sock with plain white rice, tie up the loose end, and pop it in the microwave until it's nice and warm (about one and a half to two minutes).

 Get a rubdown

 Ask your partner to give you a nice massage to help relax your muscles.
-His handiwork will also help your body release pain-blocking chemicals (endorphins) and get your mind off the aches by increasing feelings of intimacy.
-Ask him to try different things like pressing firmly on your lower back or working his knuckles up and down the sides of your spine.
-Be sure to let him know what feels good!
+The handiwork will also help your body release pain-blocking chemicals (endorphins) and get your mind off the aches by increasing feelings of intimacy.
+Try different things like pressing firmly on your lower back or working their knuckles up and down the sides of your spine.
+Be sure to speak up about what feels good!